lucasGabrielDeAA/RestfyScanner/README.md

 ### Note: You need to connect a Android's device with USB depuration enabled, to run the application

-### Note: The application was only tested in Android's device, so it won't runs on IOS's devices
+### Note: The application was only tested in Android's device